 To fix power window, you must first inspect the cause of the window problem to determine which part of the power window is causing the problem or which part is bad.

-To diagnose the problem, start by checking the fuses associated with the power window system.
-If the fuse is okay, inspect the window switch for any damage or wear.
-Next, check for any frayed or cut wires in the wiring, especially in areas where the door opens and closes.
+To troubleshoot the problem, start by checking the fuses associated with the power window system.
+If the fuses are intact, inspect the driver-side window switch for signs of wear, damage, or corrosion.
+Then, examine the wiring inside the door, paying close attention to areas where the door opens and closes, as these sections are prone to fraying or loose connections.

-If these components are working properly, the problem may lie in the window motor, modulator, or regulator.
-In this case, it is advisable to consult a professional mechanic to properly diagnose and repair the problem.
+If the fuses, switch, and wiring are all functioning properly, the issue may lie with the window motor, regulator, or modulator.
+In this situation, it’s best to consult a professional mechanic to accurately diagnose and repair the problem, ensuring the power window operates safely and reliably.

 Preventing Future Power Window Problems